Home | email

 • Skidmore Jazz Institute.
 Very well regarded two week program for high school and adult students who are serious about improving their jazz skills.
 Big time faculty!

-• More camps are listed on Diane Muffit's webpage for the Wayland schools music program.
+• More camps are listed on Diane Muffit's Band Notes webpage.

 Music Scholarships